Rapture

 Hamlet Within

-Starring Ian McKellen, John Shrapnel, Ben Turner, Lex Shrapnel, Gabriella Wright, Jacques Derrida, Dominique Pinon and Martha Parsey.
-Written and directed by Ken McMullen.
-Produced by Art Cinema, Scape Productions and Twenty One Productions.
+Appeared in the film Hamlet Within, directed by Ken McMullen, starring Ian McKellen, John Shrapnel, Ben Turner, Lex Shrapnel, Gabriella Wright, Jacques Derrida and Dominique Pinon.
+Produced by Art Cinema, Scape Cinema and Twenty One Productions.

-Hamlet Within is a radical cinematic investigation into the myth of Hamlet, its origins and its enduring appeal across cultures and systems of beliefs.
-Drawing on post-modernist movements in Art, History, Philosophy and Psychoanalysis the work asks the question’why Hamlet’? and indeed ‘why now’?
+Hamlet Within is a radical investigation into the myth of Hamlet, its origins and its enduring appeal across cultures and systems of beliefs.
+Drawing on the post-modernist movements in Art, History, Philosophy and Psychoanalysis the work asks the question ‘why Hamlet?’ and indeed ‘why now?’.

 14. Forum for Media Design, Cologne